 Upcoming opportunities to get involved

-• Fire alarms and sprinkler servicing and repairs contractor procurement - help us choose new contractors for this vital service.
+• Fire alarms and sprinkler servicing and repairs contractor procurement - Help us choose new contractors for this vital service.
 Email involvement@nhg.org.uk to find out more.

 Register your interest to be kept informed of these and all other upcoming opportunities.